spotflow-io/in-memory-azure-test-sdk/docs/service-bus.md

 <h1 align="center">Azure Service Bus</h1>

-<p align="center">This library provides in-memory SDK for Azure Event Hubs which can be used as a drop-in replacement for the official
+<p align="center">This library provides in-memory SDK for Azure Service Bus which can be used as a drop-in replacement for the official
 <a href="https://www.nuget.org/packages/Azure.Messaging.ServiceBus" target="_blank">Azure.Messaging.ServiceBus</a> in your tests.</p>

 <p align="center">
-    <a href="#recommended-usage">Recommended Usage</a> |
+    <a href="#example-usage">Example Usage</a> |
     <a href="#fault-injection">Fault Injection</a> |
     <a href="#features">Features</a> |
     <a href="#available-client-apis">Available APIs</a> |